dSyncro/Better-Strings/README.md

 # Better-Strings
 C++ String implementation with extra functions compared to std::string

+## Purposes of this library

+The main aim of this library is to provide a custom implementation of string, easier to use compared to the std one.

+Eventually the library will be std independant (except for std::vector, necessary in the 'split()' method, as replacing it would compromise easy of use).

 ## Getting Started

 This library is very easy to use as it syntax is pretty similar to the standard c++ one.